+The City continues to have needs for affordable housing for lower-income households, especially for seniors, persons with disabilities (including persons with developmental disabilities), farmworkers, female-headed and single-parent households, persons experiencing homelessness, and extremely low-income households.
 The City will continue to work with the Fresno Housing Authority and other affordable housing developers to expand affordable housing opportunities by doing the following:

-- Facilitate the approval process for land divisions, lot line adjustments, lot consolidations or master plans resulting in parcel sizes that enable affordable housing development as described in Program 3. - Monitor HCD's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness. - Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and federal categorical exclusions, when applicable. - Pursue partnerships with the Central Valley Regional Center to identify funding opportunities and promote housing for persons with disabilities. - Continue to monitor for any legislative changes to the State density bonus and provide streamlined processing to facilitate affordable housing development.
-The City will promote this program by publicizing the incentives on the City website and by conducting pre-application consultation with developers regarding available incentives. - Continue to provide priority processing to projects that include units affordable to lower-income and special needs households. - Continue to facilitate infill development by encouraging developers to utilize the City's PUD overlay district to allow the creation of smaller lot sizes and more flexible application of development standards.
+- Continue to seek partnerships and meet at least every other year with other agencies (such as the Housing Authority), housing developers, community stakeholders, and employers to discuss and pursue viable opportunities for providing affordable housing, with an emphasis on housing opportunities for very low- and extremely low-income households, as well as special-needs populations, such as seniors, persons with disabilities (including developmental disabilities), farmworkers, female-headed and single-parent households, persons experiencing homelessness, and extremely low-income households.
+Meet more frequently if development rates increase.
+The City will identify development opportunities for affordable housing on an annual basis and provide this information to city partners. - Work with public or private sponsors to identify candidate sites for new construction of housing for special needs and take all actions necessary to expedite processing of such projects. - Facilitate the approval process for land divisions, lot line adjustments, lot consolidations or master plans resulting in parcel sizes that enable affordable housing development as described in Program 3. - Monitor HCD's website annually for Notices of Funding Ability (NOFA) and, where appropriate, prepare or support applications for funding for affordable housing for lower-income households (including extremely low-income households), such as seniors, disabled (including persons with developmental disabilities), the homeless, and those at risk of homelessness. - Continue to streamline the environmental review process for housing developments to the extent possible, using available State categorical exemptions and federal categorical exclusions, when applicable.

+- Pursue partnerships with the Central Valley Regional Center to identify funding opportunities and promote housing for persons with disabilities. - Amend Municipal Code to adopt implementing provisions of State Density Bonus Law to clarify procedure and timelines for density bonus applications.
+Continue to monitor for any legislative changes to the State density bonus and provide streamlined processing to facilitate affordable housing development.
+The City will promote this program by publicizing the incentives on the City website in both English and Spanish and by conducting pre-application consultation with developers regarding available incentives. - Continue to provide priority processing to projects that include units affordable to lower-income and special needs households. - Continue to facilitate infill development by encouraging developers to utilize the City's PUD overlay district to allow the creation of smaller lot sizes and more flexible application of development standards.